 How might having times of focus and clarity help us with the things we are working on?

-What do we need to do create more focus and clarity? - Make a note if there is something you are committing to do that might help here...and tell someone.
+What do we need to do create more focus and clarity?
+Make a note if there is something we are committing to do that might help.
+And tell someone.
+Do connect with other unpaid carers in our community!

 Something for us to think about - How is perfectionism getting in the way of getting things done?
 In particular that regular task we are looking at and the bigger project or goal that is important to us.